MB3hel/AUVControlBoard/docs/docs/devs/math.md

 - yrot PID: Controls rotation about vehicle y-axis
 - zrot PID: Controls rotation about vehicle z-axis

-*Note that in some code, these PIDs are referred to as "SASSIST" PIDs.
-However, they are used for OHOLD too!*

 The inputs to OHOLD mode are as follows

 - `x`: Translation along gx-axis (same as in GLOBAL mode)